Visit AYSO’s online registration portal (“Blue Sombrero”) by going to this address with your browser: https://ayso.bluesombrero.com/region13

 Season Calendar (Fall MY2018)

-July 16 – August 12: Our coaching staff (specifically, our Division Coach Administrators or DCAs) will confirm all players and volunteers.
+– The coaching staff will confirm players and volunteers.

 December 9: 10U, 12U, 14U championship games